Hidden Iran

 Day 11 - Shabil – Kaleybar

 This morning you will venture out through spectacular mountain scenery as you head to Babak Fortress (also known as the Immortal Castle or Republic Castle).
 It is perched high up in the mountains of east Azarbaijan and surrounded by 2300-2600m peaks and 400-600m deep valleys all around with just a single narrow dusty road leading you to the top.
 Babak Khoramdin is considered to be one of the most heroic freedom fighters of Iran, setting out to overthrow Irans rulers, the Arab Caliph.
 Babaks 23 years (816 to 837 CE) of resisting the Arab invaders came to an end when he was betrayed and handed over to the Arabs where he suffered a terrible fate.
+Walking time today is approx. 3-4 hours total.
 (B,L,D)

-Overnight at Grand Hotel of Kaleybar or similar
+Overnight – Grand Hotel of Kaleybar or similar

 Day 12 - Kaleybar - Tabriz

 This morning after breakfast you will transfer to Tabriz (approx. 3hrs).
 The former capital of Iran is a sprawling, fascinating city, which is home to many famed sights including the Blue Mosque, constructed in 1465.
-You will also visit El Goli, also known as Shah Golu, a beautiful park with restaurants, cafes and a man made lake.
+Despite damage from earthquakes, the mosque remains a significant cultural and historical landmark, symbolising the artistry of the Safavid era.
+You will also visit El Goli, also known as Shah Golu, a beautiful park with restaurants, cafes and a man-made lake.
 (B,L,D)

 Day 13 - Tabriz

-Today you head to the nearby village of Kandovan where you will explore the steep, narrow paths around its unique troglodyte houses and storage barns which have been carved out of curiously eroded volcanic mudflow streams.
+Today you head to the nearby village of Kandovan which is known for its troglodyte housing reminiscent of Turkey’s Cappadocia region.
+Explore the steep, narrow paths around its unique troglodyte houses and storage barns which have been carved out of curiously eroded volcanic mudflow streams.

 This afternoon you will return to Tabriz for some more exploring and visit the the UNESCO listed bazaar.
 One of the most important commercial centres on the Silk Road, this fascinating bazaar holds the title of the largest covered bazaar in the world.
 (B,L,D)